Umairican/Umairican/README.md

 I would have put the kettle on if I knew you were coming.
 I am a data engineer and process intelligence consultant who loves exploring data, automation, process improvements, and natural language processing.
 I am always happy to meet new people, so say hello!

 - 🔭 I’m currently working on ...
-A bot that scrapes different websites for screenplays and then writes scenes
+A connector project utilizing DBT
 - 🌱 I’m currently learning ...
 Learning Celonis and UiPath for Process Mining
 - 👯 I’m looking to collaborate on ...
 Projects that involve NLP and text generation
 - 💬 Ask me about ...
 How to live in other countries and get out of your comfort zone